zik-uralov/daily-jokes/joke_history.md

 - 2025-11-15 00:30:07: If Superman and The Flash were to race to the edge of space you know who would win?
 Chuck Norris. (source: https://api.chucknorris.io/jokes/random)
 - 2025-11-15 00:50:09: ['hip', 'hip'] (hip hip array) (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-11-15 01:10:11: Why do programmers prefer dark chocolate?
 Because it's bitter like their code. (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-11-15 01:30:12: how many Chuck Norris' does it Chuck to Norris?
+Chuck.
+Fucking Norris. (source: https://api.chucknorris.io/jokes/random)